|

 299. contumacy

-obstinate rebelliousness and insubordination; resistance to authority
+obstinate rebelliousness and insubordination

 300. bruise

-an injury that doesn't break the skin but results in some discoloration
+a small injury that results in discoloration

 301. brain-teaser